mdn/content/files/en-us/web/javascript/reference/global_objects/math/imul/index.md

 ## Description

 `Math.imul()` allows for 32-bit integer multiplication with C-like semantics.
-This feature is useful for projects like [Emscripten](https://en.wikipedia.org/wiki/Emscripten).
+This feature is useful for projects like [Emscripten](https://en.wikipedia.org/wiki/Emscripten) or bit intensive manipulations with multiplications as used by [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash), where normal multiplication can lead to many more hash collisions.

 Because `imul()` is a static method of `Math`, you always use it as `Math.imul()`, rather than as a method of a `Math` object you